The wrap dress, created by fashion designer Diane von Furstenberg in the 1970s, has reached iconic status in the fashion world.

 Vintage Wrap Dresses

-Diane von Furstenburg wrap dresses from the 1970s sell for hundreds of dollars in vintage boutiques.
+DVF wrap dresses from the 1970s sell for hundreds of dollars in vintage boutiques today.
 The wrap dress has become a timeless fashion.